DaoudPiracha/Blog/_posts/2018-04-11-learning-to-pay-attention.markdown

  The goal of this paper is to create attention submodules for VGG, a popular image classifictaion algorithm.
 We will be creating these modules at 3 layers.
 This will allow us to have attention wieghts that highlight the background, side objects and the main objects seperately.

 Attention submodules are known to increase accuracy for classification.
-VGG with [Attention Submodules][paper-pdf] gives a **5.23**% and **22.97**% error on CIFAR 10 and CIFAR 100 respectively.
+VGG with [Attention Submodules][paper-pdf] gives errors of **5.23**% and **22.97**% on CIFAR 10 and CIFAR 100 respectively.
 For context, [ResNet - 164][resnet], currently one of the top image classifcation models, gives errors of 6.04% and 24.4% respectively on the same datasets.

 Here is an illustration of attention maps based on CIFAR 10: